gnoblet/gnoblet.github.io/README.md

    - Compiles TypeScript
    - Builds the project with Vite
    - Copies necessary files to the `dist` directory
+   - Includes 404.html for SPA routing on GitHub Pages
 3. The built site is deployed to GitHub Pages

+### GitHub Pages Deployment

+The site uses a standard SPA routing solution for GitHub Pages (404.html redirect + script in index.html) to enable client-side routing with React Router.
+This allows direct navigation to any route like `/aboutMe` or `/blog/post-slug` and ensures Quarto HTML files are properly served.

 ## 📄 License